Zoraxy Reverse Proxy Setup

 EOF

-# Enable IPv6 forwarding and RA acceptance on bridge
+# Disable IPv6 forwarding and enable RA acceptance on eth0

 info "Applying IPv6 sysctl tuning..."